 This study has demonstrated the deleterious effects of minimal lung disease or potential left heart disease upon an aging IPAH population, with IPAH-lung patients having the worst prognosis.
 It has also corroborated other studies and registry data demonstrating that IPAH should no longer be thought of as a disease of homogeneity.

+Chapter II:

 Gender and idiopathic pulmonary arterial hypertension

 Abstract